 And these items that you buy in Cambodia have got a very strong feel good component.
-As many of the shops are fronts for NGOs helping people in remote villages produce things that you'll want.
+Many of the shops are fronts for NGOs helping people in remote villages produce things that you'll want.

 1. Hand woven Silk and Cotton Fabric and Accessories

 There is a whole range of hand woven items - from fabric to accessories made of silk and cotton including bags and wallets, shirts and ties even whole suits in all the colours of the rainbow and all the designs that you can bring with you.

 Here are some pictures of the hand loomed fabrics:

 Silk products can be found everywhere but Artisans d'Angkor with stores in the airport, the capital and Siem Reap has a well deserved reputation for exceedingly high quality and some imaginative design.

 When you visit Siem Reap, you can visit its silk farm and workshops and discover how the products are made.

 If you're interested in knowing how these silk fabrics and products are made , Artisans D'Angkor has organized a shuttle from Siem Reap downtown so instead of the long rough journey we have to make in the past, you can have this whole experience in just a few hours.
 The prices are a bit higher than those sold by some of the street vendors but here, you know the products are real silk, are truly Cambodian and are really durable.

 Items to up style your home are easily found in Ambre and Tabitha and once again, the Artisans d'Angkor.